A list of my favorite WordPress themes and why! I also include my most hated themes(for better context). If you’re looking for pagebuilders, go here.

 I think these themes are great if you’re just wanting to learn WordPress and play around with options.
 But realistically speaking, they are an absolute waste of time and money, orrrrr…there’s way better options out there.
 If you planning for a serious website and want to have thousands of users, you’ll soon throw these themes away and pick another.
 Why?
 They are slow, cumbersome, and have many compatibility issues with other plugins that you’ll need in the future as a website owner.

 Oh, and I’m not done yet.
 They are awfully difficult for professional developers to work with.
-I hang out with developers on a regular basis and every day, they’re mentioning yet another “client that had an AVADA/X/DIVI theme”.
+I hang out with developers regularly and every day, they mention yet another “client that had an AVADA/X/DIVI theme”.
 And they all laugh because they know what the inside joke is.
 The funny thing is clients soon find out as well.
 The reason why they chose the theme in the first place was that it “looked cool”.
-But you soon realize the “cool look” isn’t cool at all, and in fact is extremely generic, because you now look like a million other amateur sites with the same look.
+But you soon realize the “cool look” isn’t cool at all, and is extremely generic, because you now look like a million other amateur sites with the same look.
 That theme was marketed to the masses for a reason.

 Still not done.
 The themes are also not that easy to use.
 They CLAIM to give you this amazing look out of the box but guess what, try to change anything or shift things around and you’ll see how hard it can get.
 Simple changes are ok but doing anything more than a minor change will require either a programmer or help from the developers or community.
 The developers will be slow to answer because guess what, they’re buried under thousands of other beginner requests and the community won’t be much help either because very few professional developers will be using these themes.
 So while they might be popular and have many users, they have many BEGINNERS users that won’t be much help to you.